6WIND/supervision-grafana/README.md

 Dashboard configuration
 =======================

-Here is an example of how an overview dashboard could be defined in the yml configuration file.
+Here is an example of how an overview dashboard could be defined in the yaml configuration file.

 ```yaml
 dashboards: